DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 ### Beware the Indoctrination of Seminaries!

 Theological institutions, particularly those that are overly insular, often prioritize indoctrination over genuine education.
-Each seminary tends to promote its own specific theological perspective, which can foster a disconnect from the broader societal context and hinder one's capacity to effectively address secular issues.
+Each seminary tends to promote its own specific theological perspective, which can foster a disconnect from reality and hinder one's capacity to effectively address scriptural issues.
 In contrast, the Bible advocates for active engagement with the world while upholding one's faith.

 > I’m not asking you to take them out of the world, but to keep them safe from the evil one.
 They do not belong to this world any more than I do.
 Make them holy by your truth; teach them your word, which is truth.
 Just as you sent me into the world, I am sending them into the world (New Living Translation, 2015, John 17:15-18).